-B. Waiting period.
+- B. Waiting period.
 To qualify for the above-detailed disability benefits, an Employee must be disabled for five (5) consecutive working days and must promptly notify his supervisor of the nature of his disability.
 Such notification shall constitute application for disability pay.
 The waiting period applies to each unrelated disability.
-If the disabled Employee is hospitalized, there shall be no waiting period.

-C. Under the following circumstances, no disability payments will be due.

-1. Disability arising out of employment for an Employer other than the Company or in self-employment.
-However, leaves of absence to members of the Union without pay or on a day they choose to take as a vacation day (with the approval of the Union's President) for the performance of Union business, shall continue to be entitled to the benefits under this provision, and all fringe benefits contained in this contract shall also apply to Article XIV, Section A.

-2. Disability due to an Employee's willful misconduct, or arising from his or her commission of a crime.

-3. If the disability occurs at a time when the Employee is not in the active employ of the Company, such as on leave of absence without pay, during periods of work stoppages, and the like.
+If the disabled Employee is hospitalized, there shall be no waiting period. - C. Under the following circumstances, no disability payments will be due. - 1.
+Disability arising out of employment for an Employer other than the Company or in self-employment.
+However, leaves of absence to members of the Union without pay or on a day they choose to take as a vacation day (with the approval of the Union's President) for the performance of Union business, shall continue to be entitled to the benefits under this provision, and all fringe benefits contained in this contract shall also apply to Article XIV, Section A. - 2.
+Disability due to an Employee's willful misconduct, or arising from his or her commission of a crime. - 3.
+If the disability occurs at a time when the Employee is not in the active employ of the Company, such as on leave of absence without pay, during periods of work stoppages, and the like.
+As set forth in Article XIII(D), an Employee on an unpaid leave whose return to work is prevented by a disability shall be eligible for Short-Term Disability benefits and Long-Term Disability benefits as of the date that the Employee would have otherwise returned to work, provided that all other requirements for coverage are satisfied.

-D. For the period the disabled Employee is continued on the payroll, the Company shall deduct from benefits payable under this Article, the amount received by the Employee under local, state or federal legislation in lieu of earnings.

-E. An Employee's disability payments will cease when he or she commences to receive payments under the permanent and total disability provisions of the Company's group life policy, or the Company's pension programs.

-F. The above-detailed disability pay schedule shall be applicable to each separate injury or illness resulting in a qualifying disability.
+- D. For the period the disabled Employee is continued on the payroll, the Company shall deduct from benefits payable under this Article, the amount received by the Employee under local, state or federal legislation in lieu of earnings. - E. An Employee's disability payments will cease when he or she commences to receive payments under the permanent and total disability provisions of the Company's group life policy, or the Company's pension programs. - F. The above-detailed disability pay schedule shall be applicable to each separate injury or illness resulting in a qualifying disability. - G. 1.

-G. 1.
 An Employee who returns to work after being disabled shall return to his or her same job unless business needs require that the Employee be replaced.
 In the event of replacement, the Employee shall return to another job for which he or she is qualified without loss of seniority or pay.
 A disabled Employee who becomes eligible for long-term disability benefits normally must return to his or her job within six (6) months of the date he or she became eligible for such benefits.
-Failure to return to work may result in termination of employment.

-2. An Employee on long-term disability who is terminated shall be entitled to coverage under the Company health-care plan (medical and dental) until the end of the month following eighteen (18) months from the employment termination date.
+Failure to return to work may result in termination of employment. - 2.
+An Employee on long-term disability who is terminated shall be entitled to coverage under the Company health-care plan (medical and dental) until the end of the month following eighteen (18) months from the employment termination date.
 Thereafter, he or she will be entitled to the then-current conversion privileges under the plans or coverage under the health-care plan offered to retirees if so eligible based on age and service as of the employment termination date.